 Stuff happens.
 If you have beautiful wood floors, no matter how careful you try to be, they will end up with signs of wear and tear caused by kids, pets, parties, and … well … life in general.
-Fortunately, you can fix minor types of hardwood damage yourself, using these simple tools and natural, non-toxic supplies.
+Fortunately, you can fix minor hardwood damage yourself, using the following simple tools and natural, non-toxic supplies.
 (Be sure to read the installer’s instructions before using any product on a new floor, so that you don’t end up voiding your warranty.)

 Broom and mop.
 Sweep your hardwood floor with a soft broom or Swiffer-style tool.
 A quick daily sweeping will remove normal dirt, dust, and grit; this avoids scratching the wood.
 When your floor needs additional cleaning, go over it with a mop that is nearly dry.
 Some folks slightly dampen their mop using a little water either mixed with a few drops of tea tree oil or steeped with a teabag for five minutes.
 These mixtures may also be applied lightly with a spray bottle.